pl453s/linux-mint-gnome/README.md

 ## Remaining work

+- Accelerate boot animation + loglevel=0
+- Ubiquity hide close button + remove system menu
+- Translate 'Trash' desktop icon + right click + tap to click
-- Create a default configuration for new users (Templates folder, Gnome, Firefox, Thunderbird, LibreOffice, Nautilus, Gedit, Terminal...)
+- Create a default configuration for new users (Templates folder, Firefox, Thunderbird, LibreOffice, Terminal...)
+- ISO: Update squashfs with updated initramfs --> TEST AND PUBLISH THE .ISO FILE
 - Host the new packages somewhere (eventualy in a repository, a PPA or just in Git...
 I don't know)
-- Create an autonomous LiveCD ISO (at this stage I would have already made good progress)
 - Make the GDM3 login screen themable (for now, GDM3 crashes when I link 'gdm3-theme.gresource' with a third party gnome-shell theme)
 - Screenshots: Rework gdm3 screenshot (show password entry) and the 3 screenshots buttons
 - Develop the welcome screen and develop 'gnome-customization' (for now, these are just Zenity info boxes)